DanishCraftYT/MindFuckPython/README.md

 # 2. Features

-* quality life improvements to BrainFuck.
+* quality of life improvements to BrainFuck (added multiplication, division and more).
 * compatible with BrainFuck code.
 * has unicode support.